 • Limited kitchen

-The S514 wowed many of our judges last year when it was launched, with its “butterfly bed” that folds up when you are not using it to allow you more dressing space on the inside and more room to store a bicycle in the garage space under the bed.
+The Chausson S514 wowed many of our judges when it was launched, with its “butterfly bed” that folds up when you are not using it to allow you more dressing space on the inside and more room to store a bicycle in the garage space under the bed.

-But we’re including the S514 again this year because of the striking exterior Chausson has now chosen to kit it out with, a tone known as grey matter which you won’t find on any other motorhome on the market.
+But we included the S514 at our 2023 Awards because of the striking exterior Chausson chose to kit it out with, a tone known as grey matter which you won’t find on any other motorhome on the market.
 Unusually the whole motorhome is decked out in this colour, not just the side walls.
 Along with the black alloy wheels, it gives the vehicle just the kind of sporty look you probably want to pull off if you are a serious cyclist.

 Full review: Chausson S514 Sport Line